vinkla/climb/README.md

 ## Usage

-All Climb commands can does have an optional flag called `--global` or `-g` to run on your globally installed pacakges.
+All Climb commands can does have an optional flag called `--global` or `-g` to run on your globally installed packages.

 #### Outdated